alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-04-27-short-intro-to-reading-data.markdown

 ![System Behavior Chart]({{site.url}}/assets/sbc_4.png)

-Please remember that blind comparison to the average without the full context or comparisons to a small amount of past data does not higlight the real signals and trends.
-Doing these will surely lead to wrong conclusions and ineffective, if not damaging, actions.
+Please remember that blind comparison to the average without taking into consideration the full context of data or limited comparisons to a small amount of past data do not contribute to a good understanding of the system.
+A real understanding means identifying signals and trends.
+Actions derived from a poor system understanding will only amplify local errors, causing oscillations erratic behavior.

 Happy play with numbers. :)